History of the Philippines: Administration of Manuel Roxas (1946–1948)

 Elections were held in April 1946, with Manuel Roxas becoming the first president of the independent Republic of the Philippines.
 The United States ceded its sovereignty over the Philippines on July 4, 1946, as scheduled.
 Ending the 381 years of colonial rule in the country that had lasted from April 27, 1565, since the Spanish settlement.
 However, the Philippine economy remained highly dependent on United States markets—more dependent, according to United States high commissioner Paul McNutt, than any single U.S. state was dependent on the rest of the country.
 The Philippine Trade Act, passed as a precondition for receiving war rehabilitation grants from the United States, exacerbated the dependency with provisions further tying the economies of the two countries.
 A military assistance pact was signed in 1947 granting the United States a 99-year lease on designated military bases in the country.

 During Roxas' term of office administration of the Turtle Islands and Mangsee Islands was transferred by the United Kingdom to the Republic of the Philippines.
 By an international treaty concluded in 1930 between the United States (in respect of its then overseas territory, the Philippine Archipelago) and the United Kingdom (in respect of its then protectorate, the State of North Borneo) the two powers agreed the international boundaries between those respective territories.
 In that treaty the United Kingdom also accepted that the Turtle Islands as well as the Mangsee Islands were part of the Philippines Archipelago and therefore under US sovereignty.
 However, by a supplemental international treaty concluded at the same time, the two powers agreed that those islands, although part of the Philippines Archipelago, would remain under the administration of the State of North Borneo's British North Borneo Company.
 The supplemental treaty provided that the British North Borneo Company would continue to administer those islands unless and until the United States government gave notice to the United Kingdom calling for administration of the islands to be transferred to the U.S. The U.S. never gave such a notice.
 On July 4, 1946, the Republic of the Philippines was born.
 It became the successor to the U.S. under the treaties of 1930.
 On July 15, 1946, the United Kingdom annexed the State of North Borneo and, in the view of the United Kingdom, became the sovereign power with respect to what had been the State of North Borneo.
 On September 19, 1946, the Republic of the Philippines notified the United Kingdom that it wished to take over the administration of the Turtle Islands, Tawi-Tawi and the Mangesse Islands.
 Pursuant to a supplemental international agreement, the transfer of administration became effective on October 16, 1947.

-Roxas did not stay long in office because of a heart attack as he was speaking at Clark Air Base on April 15, 1948.
+Roxas did not stay long in office, dying of a heart attack soon after a speech at Clark Air Base on April 15, 1948.
 He was succeeded by his vice president Elpidio Quirino.